What to Expect from the Reverse Mortgage Appraisal Process

 Can I choose who appraises my home?

-How long is the appraisal good for once completed?
+How long until the HECM appraisal expires?

 How much does an appraisal cost?